dilyn-corner/Programming/README.md

 etc. For instance, the `c` directory is setup for those following the Bible on ANSI C (K&R).
-You'll notice that README files include paths; if you're using `vim`, you can use the `gf` binding to immediately checkout the referenced file (optimally `<C-W>gf`, or `:bf` to go back -- congratulations, you're learning `vim`!).
+You'll notice that README files include paths; if you're using `vim`, you can use the `gf` binding to immediately checkout the referenced file (optimally `<C-W>gf`, and `:bf` to go back -- congratulations, you're learning `vim`!).
 The files are named `README` in this folder simply to make reading on places such as GitHub easier; think of them as indices and notes.

 In addition to directories for independent languages, there is a folder named `exercism`.
 This folder will contain any languages I've used